cricks3/wbb-heights/README.md

 -I settled onto these teams because their team websites have rosters for the desired time frames.
 Some teams did not have data available for certain years (Florida State, Virginia).

-__Hypothesis:__
+__Null Hypothesis:__
-Null - The average height of players from 2017-2020 is equal to the average height of players from 2009-2012.
+-The average height of players from 2017-2020 is equal to the average height of players from 2009-2012.

+__Alternate Hypothesis:__
-Alternate - The average height of players from 2017-2020 is not equal to the average height of players from 2009-2012.
+-The average height of players from 2017-2020 is not equal to the average height of players from 2009-2012.

 __Analysis Methods:__
 The tech stack consists of Python 3, Numpy, Pandas, Beautiful Soup, Scikit-Learn, Matplotlib, HTML, and CSS.